 When we are knee-deep in our cycle of binge eating, dieting, and/or disordered eating, it's only natural to assume that the problem is food.
 Or eating.

-Like if "I could just stop eating" or "if I could just find the perfect diet" I'd be good.
+Like if "I could just stop eating" or "if I could just find the perfect diet," I'd be good.

 Or maybe I just need to count my macros.
-Or well, actually, maybe it's the Keto diet that will fix my problems with food.
+Or, well, actually, maybe it's the Keto diet that will fix my problems with food.

 How about that friend of yours who can enjoy a single cookie and then put a metaphorical period at the end of that experience?

 They don't end up feeling the guilt and shame that results in eating the entire box really fast while no one is looking.
 They are not trying to control themselves from eating everything in sight.

 It's not the food itself because they have the same access to food as you do.

 So what's the difference between you and the normal eaters in your life?